VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 ## 9. Using pytest-cov

-It is important to know how much of your codebase is covered by tests, and specifically it is important to know which lines of your codebase are run by tests, and which lines are not run.
+It is important to know how much of your codebase is covered by tests, and specifically, it is important to know which lines of your codebase are run by tests, and which lines are not run.
 Pytest has a great tool for this called `pytest-cov` (which uses `coverage.py` under the hood).
 To use `pytest-cov`, first `pip install pytest-cov`.
-Then run your tests like normal with a couple extra command line arguments.
+Then run your tests like normal with a couple of extra command-line arguments.
 A standard run with `pytest-cov` looks like `pytest --cov=CODE_TO_CHECK_COVERAGE`.
-So if I wanted to see how much of my `src` directory was covered byt tests I'd run `pytest --cov=src`.
+So if I wanted to see how much of my `src` directory was covered by tests I'd run `pytest --cov=src`.
 `pytest-cov` will track which lines of code were run and send that information to `std_out` like so: